 Anyone can be diagnosed with a mental illness, no matter their family history, upbringing, or general lifestyle.
 Mental disorders such as depression and anxiety affect a broad spectrum of people and maybe chronic or temporary.
 In practice, though, getting diagnosed is not as simple as you might imagine.
 Some patients have to prove their illness to their health insurance provider constantly or to obtain disability benefits.
 Some diagnoses, such as depression, tend to be regarded as more “treatable” than others, which causes some people to assume that they are not disabling.
 This is not true.

 When seeking help for your mental illness, remember that only health care professionals can diagnose you.
 You cannot diagnose yourself by taking an internet quiz or reading the DSM-5.
-Even your primary care physician can technically diagnose you; however, it is recommended to speak with a licensed, degree-carrying psychologist, psychiatrist, or counselor specializing in mental health care.
+Even your primary care physician can technically diagnose you; however, it is recommended to speak with a licensed, degree-carrying counseling psychologist, or counselor specializing in mental health care.
+Only mental health professionals will be able to tell the precise condition and the right treatment like anxiety therapy, depression counseling and other treatments for mental health disorders.

 What are 3 general methods used to treat mental disorders?